confluentinc/ccloud-sdk-go-v2/networking-access-point/v1/docs/NetworkingV1AzureEgressPrivateLinkEndpointStatus.md

 SetPrivateEndpointResourceId sets PrivateEndpointResourceId field to given value.

-### GetPrivateEndpointResourceDomain
+### GetPrivateEndpointDomain

-`func (o *NetworkingV1AzureEgressPrivateLinkEndpointStatus) GetPrivateEndpointResourceDomain() string`
+`func (o *NetworkingV1AzureEgressPrivateLinkEndpointStatus) GetPrivateEndpointDomain() string`

-GetPrivateEndpointResourceDomain returns the PrivateEndpointResourceDomain field if non-nil, zero value otherwise.
+GetPrivateEndpointDomain returns the PrivateEndpointDomain field if non-nil, zero value otherwise.

-### GetPrivateEndpointResourceDomainOk
+### GetPrivateEndpointDomainOk

-`func (o *NetworkingV1AzureEgressPrivateLinkEndpointStatus) GetPrivateEndpointResourceDomainOk() (*string, bool)`
+`func (o *NetworkingV1AzureEgressPrivateLinkEndpointStatus) GetPrivateEndpointDomainOk() (*string, bool)`

-GetPrivateEndpointResourceDomainOk returns a tuple with the PrivateEndpointResourceDomain field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPrivateEndpointDomainOk returns a tuple with the PrivateEndpointDomain field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPrivateEndpointResourceDomain
+### SetPrivateEndpointDomain

-`func (o *NetworkingV1AzureEgressPrivateLinkEndpointStatus) SetPrivateEndpointResourceDomain(v string)`
+`func (o *NetworkingV1AzureEgressPrivateLinkEndpointStatus) SetPrivateEndpointDomain(v string)`

-SetPrivateEndpointResourceDomain sets PrivateEndpointResourceDomain field to given value.
+SetPrivateEndpointDomain sets PrivateEndpointDomain field to given value.

-### HasPrivateEndpointResourceDomain
+### HasPrivateEndpointDomain

-`func (o *NetworkingV1AzureEgressPrivateLinkEndpointStatus) HasPrivateEndpointResourceDomain() bool`
+`func (o *NetworkingV1AzureEgressPrivateLinkEndpointStatus) HasPrivateEndpointDomain() bool`

-HasPrivateEndpointResourceDomain returns a boolean if a field has been set.
+HasPrivateEndpointDomain returns a boolean if a field has been set.

+### GetPrivateEndpointIpAddress

+`func (o *NetworkingV1AzureEgressPrivateLinkEndpointStatus) GetPrivateEndpointIpAddress() string`

+GetPrivateEndpointIpAddress returns the PrivateEndpointIpAddress field if non-nil, zero value otherwise.

+### GetPrivateEndpointIpAddressOk

+`func (o *NetworkingV1AzureEgressPrivateLinkEndpointStatus) GetPrivateEndpointIpAddressOk() (*string, bool)`

+GetPrivateEndpointIpAddressOk returns a tuple with the PrivateEndpointIpAddress field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPrivateEndpointIpAddress

+`func (o *NetworkingV1AzureEgressPrivateLinkEndpointStatus) SetPrivateEndpointIpAddress(v string)`

+SetPrivateEndpointIpAddress sets PrivateEndpointIpAddress field to given value.

 ### AsNetworkingV1AccessPointStatusConfigOneOf